 Require only reservations to be included in the registration of the Pseudo-Tie in the webRegistry.
 This addresses the SAMTS portion of the annual plan item.

 Should the standard be set up as mandatory for all un-Tagged Pseudo-Ties or should it allow for the TP to set up at its own discretion for the use of un-Tagged Pseudo-Ties?

+Should the standard be set up for Tagged and un-Tagged Pseudo-Ties?